-- 1. Attach your display to the appropriate port, and turn it on. - 2.
-Press the # + P key combination. - 3.
-Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only. - 4.
-You can also click Connect to a wireless display at the bottom of the Project screen and follow the steps to connect to any wireless enabled display.
+- Attach your display to the appropriate port, and turn it on.

+- 2. Press the + P (or Fn + F7) key combination.

+- Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only.

+- You can also click

+Connect to a wireless

+display at the bottom of

+the Project screen and

+follow the steps to

+connect to any wireless

+enabled display.